njsalazar/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic Tac Toe game in Python

-Jupyer notebook containing Python code for a Tic Tac Toe game
+Jupyter notebook containing Python code for a Tic Tac Toe game

+.py file with Python code for a Tic Tac Toe game contains the same code as the Jupyter notebook but different file format